meteorhacks/flow-components/README.md

 }
 ~~~

-Now we've created our first component.
+That's all.
+We've created our first component.
 We can render it anywhere we like.
 Here's how to do it.

 ~~~html
 {{> render component="hello-component" name="Arunoda"}}